 5 Quartier de la Krutenau (Little Venice)

 Just past the Rue Saint Jean, the Krutenau Quarter is a picture-perfect neighborhood with canal-side restaurants, quaint pedestrian bridges, and colorful half-timbered houses.
 Lush greenery and willow trees line the river, while flourishing potted flowers decorate the houses adding to the pleasant ambience.
-This quarter is known as "Little Venice" because the houses are built right on the edge of the Lauch canal and small boats take passengers on scenic rides.
+This quarter is known as "Little Venice" because the houses are built right on the edge of the Lauch River canal, and small boats take passengers on scenic rides.
 To get a feel of Little Venice, visitors may begin a walking tour at the Rue de la Poissonnerie and continue along the canal until the Rue Turenne that traverses the quarter.
 From the bridges on the canal, sightseers can enjoy lovely views of the quarter's charming houses and the tower of Saint Martin's church in the distance.

-6 Quartier des Tanneurs
+6 Stroll through the Scenic Quartier des Tanneurs

 A short stroll from the Old Customs House takes you to the Quartier des Tanneurs (the Tanners' Quarter), a beautiful neighborhood of picturesque canals and wonderfully restored half-timbered houses dating back to the 17th and 18th centuries.
 The aptly named quarter was where tanners created leather products.
 They would use upper floors of the houses to dry out the skins.
 Noteworthy attractions include the Market Hall and the 18th-century Palais de Justice (Law Courts).
 Another must-see is the Hôtel des Chevaliers de St-Jean (House of the St. John's Knights), built in the style of a Venetian palace and one of the most unusual Renaissance mansions in Alsace.

 Address: Rue des Tanneurs, Colmar